wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 --8<-- "../include/waf/features/rules/rule-creation-options.md"

-**Default instance of rule**

-Wallarm automatically creates the instance of the `Set filtration mode` rule on the [default](../user-guides/rules/rules.md#default-rules) level.
-The system sets its value on the basis of [general filtration mode](#setting-up-the-general-filtration-rule-in-wallarm-console) setting.

-This instance of the rule cannot be deleted.
-To change its value, modify [general filtration mode](#setting-up-the-general-filtration-rule-in-wallarm-console) setting of the system.

-As all the other default rules, the `Set filtration mode` default rule is [inherited](../user-guides/rules/rules.md#distinct-and-inherited-rules) by all branches.

-**Example: Disabling Request Blocking During User Registration**

-**If** the following conditions take place:

-* new user registration is available at *example.com/signup*
-* it is better to overlook an attack than to lose a customer

-**Then**, to create a rule disabling blocking during user registration

-1. Go to the *Rules* tab
-1. Find the branch for `example.com/signup`, and click *Add rule*
-1. Choose *Set filtration mode*
-1. Choose operation mode *monitoring*
-1. Click *Create*

-![Setting traffic filtration mode][img-mode-rule]

-**API calls to create the rule**

-To create the filtration mode rule, you can [call the Wallarm API directly](../api/overview.md) besides using the Wallarm Console UI.
-Below is the example of the corresponding API call.

-The following request will create the rule setting the node to filter traffic going to the [application](../user-guides/settings/applications.md) with ID `3` in the monitoring mode.

---8<-- "../include/api-request-examples/create-filtration-mode-rule-for-app.md"

 !!! info "The Wallarm Cloud and filtering node synchronization"
     The rules defined in Wallarm Console are applied during the Wallarm Cloud and filtering node synchronization process, which is conducted once every 2‑4 minutes.

     [More details on the filtering node and Wallarm Cloud synchronization configuration →](configure-cloud-node-synchronization-en.md)

+**Example: disabling request blocking during user registration**

+Let us say a new user registration for your application is available at `example.com/signup`.
+As it is better to overlook an attack than to lose a customer, whatever blocking measures are applied for your application, it is better to disable blocking during user registration.

+To do so, set the **Set filtration mode** rule as displayed on the screenshot:

+![Setting traffic filtration mode][img-mode-rule]

+**API call to create the rule**

+To create the filtration mode rule, you can [call the Wallarm API directly](../api/request-examples.md#create-the-rule-setting-filtration-mode-to-monitoring-for-the-specific-application).

 ### Setting up priorities of the filtration mode configuration methods using `wallarm_mode_allow_override`